dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - route parameter constraints
 - reminders about async, inject, http, json
 - difference between `OnInitAsync` and `OnParametersSetAsync`
-- reminder about `StateHasChanged` but with the context about background processing
+- Introduce `StateHasChanged` with the context about background processing
 - introduce `@implements` - implementing an interfact
 - introduce `Dispose` as the counterpart to `OnInit`
 - introduce `IUriHelper` and programmatic navigation